 - Parchment paper is optional but preferred.
 If you don’t have parchment paper, wax paper works.
 Plastic wrap can also be used but makes unmolding fudge from the pan difficult and doesn’t yield the smoothest results.
 If you want beautiful fudge, parchment is best.

-a.
-While butter and peanut butter are heating, butter and line an 8×8 or 9×13 pan.
+Step 4: While butter and peanut butter are heating, butter and line an 8 x 8 or 9 x 13 pan.

-- Carefully and quickly mix powdered sugar into heated butter and peanut butter mixture.
+Step 5: Carefully and quickly mix powdered sugar into the heated butter and peanut butter mixture.

 I don’t like big-brand peanut butter.
 Can I use natural peanut butter?

 Absolutely, just know results may vary.
 Food Wishes has a great video on making fudge with natural peanut butter, but the results are a bit crumbly.
 If you’re not worried about aesthetics, we say go for it.